 Buddhist Ceremony at Fukagawa Fudo-do

 We took the subway to Fukagawa Fudo-do a Buddhist Temple based on the Shingon sect of Buddhism.
 We got to see the Goma Rite where the Buddhist monks do a ceremony involving drumming, chanting, and burning wood for the deity Fudo-myoo, the angry/determined Buddha.
-The ceremony was about 30 minutes long, and was very interesting to watch, and something I wouldn’t have known about or probably found on my own.
-Outside the ceremony we wandered around the temple.
+The ceremony was about 30 minutes long, and was very interesting to watch.
+Had I not taken this Tokyo Greeters tour I probably would have never found out about this temple and I wouldn’t have gone to this ceremony.
+After the ceremony we wandered around the temple.
 There was one room that had thousands of small statues of Fudo-son like those glass hologram souvenir statues you can buy.
 They were backlit by neon lights and looked pretty cool.
 Unfortunately no photos again.
 Below is a map of Fukagawa Fudo-do incase you want to check it out for yourself.

 Sumo Museum and Edo Tokyo Museum